Ultrastrong coupling regimes of light-matter interaction: Quantum simulations

 where $J$ is the mode-mode coupling energy representing the hopping rate of phonons in the simulated system. $g_i$ are the qubit-mode interaction strength coefficients, representing the coupling of a molecular transition to each of the two vibrational modes of the simulated molecule.
 This type of Hamiltonian can be realized using the technology of superconducting quantum circuits.
-This simple Hamiltonian already contains the physics of real systems of interest such as the two-phonon modes in C$_6$H$_6$$^{\pm}$ and the two phonon-modes of Fe$^{2+}$ in ZnS.
+This simple Hamiltonian already contains the physics of real systems of interest such as the two phonon modes in C$_6$H$_6$$^{\pm}$ and the two phonon modes of Fe$^{2+}$ in ZnS.

 More complex Jahn-Teller models involve the interaction of a qubit to several bosonic modes.
 A possible candidate to perform an analog simulation would correspond to a qubit ultrastrongly coupled to a coplanar waveguide resonator supporting a collection of modes.
 By reducing the fundamental mode frequency of the resonator the qubit can simultaneously interact to many modes.
 Experiments have already been performed using superconducting qubit circuits where such a configuration has been engineered \cite{sundaresan2015, puertas2018}.